 During Military (Initial Recruit) Training and (Initial) Employment Training, members may be required to pay a contribution towards meals, accommodation and utilities.

-Those of you who successfully complete recruit training will attend the standard 72 day RAInf (ECN343) Rifleman Infantry Operations - Basic Course at the School of Infantry, Singleton NSW.
+The IET "Infantry Operations - Basic Course" is conducted at the School of Infantry, Singleton NSW.
 At the School of Infantry you will be trained and qualified in basic infantry tactics and a range of specialist infantry weapons and equipment.

 Candidates who are unable to successfully complete their Infantry training will not be permitted to continue with the scheme.
 In this case you will be encouraged to undertake training for one of the critical support trades within the Special Forces or in the general Army.
 You can apply again for Commando (ECN 079) selection and training after you have completed 24 months of general Army service.